 “Uh … I was thinking about … having a family and all that.”

-Then he told me that he came this time to Monastery of Agiou Dionysiou (Μόνη Ἁγίου Διονυσίου, a monastery on the southwest coast of the Athonite peninsula) primarily for confession.
+Then he told me that he came this time to the Monastery of Agiou Dionysiou primarily for confession.

-“Confession is among the seven mysterious blessings of orthodox Christianity.
+“Confession is among the seven mysterious blessings of Orthodox Christianity.
 We believe in the Father, the Son, and the Holy Spirit, and the Father is Jesus Christ, and we are the Son.
-When we do wrong, our Father punishes us, but in a lovingly way.
-Then our Father Jesus Christ waits for the moment when we say sorry, not a superficial “I’m sorry” and going on committing the same sin again and again, but to knee down before the grace of Christ, and confess.
+When we do wrong, our Father punishes us, but in a loving way.
+Then our Father Jesus Christ waits for the moment when we say “sorry”—not a superficial ‘I’m sorry’ and going on committing the same sin again and again, but kneeling down before the grace of Christ, and confessing.”

-“Every four years, I came here to confess to a father in Agiou Dionysiou—that’s where I am staying later.
-I fall down in front of the father, and tell him about all of my sins that I committed in the past years.
-It’s not that I intended to sin, but everyone commits sins, you and I, and there’s nothing you can do but confess.”
-He reached out his hands in the gesture of prayer—may God bless and have mercy on us.
+“Every four years, I came here to confess to a father at Agiou Dionysiou—that’s where I am staying later.
+I fall down in front of the father, and tell him about all of my sins that I committed in the past year.
+It’s not that I intended to sin, but everyone commits sins, you and I, and there’s nothing else you can do but confess.”
+He reached out his hands in the gesture of prayer—may God have mercy on us.

 “When you need to confess, you find a priest to do so, because he is able to exchange messages between you and Jesus Christ.
 When you express your problems and confess your sins, he gives you advice on behalf of God’s authority.
-It’s not like what they do in America, where people go and find a … what do you call them? … a psychiatrist.
+It’s not like what they do in America, where people go and find a … what do you call them, Stephane? … a psychiatrist.
 You say what problems you have, and the psychiatrist tells you what to do and what medicine you take.
 No!
 Confession is not like that.
-Psychiatrist has no authority—no one gives his authority, and he does not care for you.
+A psychiatrist has no authority—no one gives his authority, and he does not care for you.
 God cares for every one of His sons.
 He forgives all sins, and sends Jesus Christ to save us.
 You will cry, cry Stephane, in front of the priest after confession, because you feel His love is too strong, too strong for you to hold it.
-God always gives you a chance to live it right.
+God always gives you a chance to live it right.”

 I was stunned by this spiritual power.